mackyle/pcreposix-compat/README.txt

 can build the "pcreposix" headers and libraries that provide full POSIX BRE and ERE support as well as PCRE and JRE support.

+Note that Git relies on "undefined behavior" in its t7810-grep test.
+Most of that was corrected in version v2.11.1, but a few remain that can result in spurious test failures.
+There is a patch in the `gitpatches` subdirectory that can be applied to v2.11.1 to eliminate the spurious failure when using pcreposix-compat as a regex.h replacement.

 PCRE Source Tarball
 -------------------